 International Student Loans

 International students are not eligible for U.S. government-backed loans like Stafford Loans or Plus Loans, but international students are eligible for private international student loans to study in the USA.
-As long as you attend an approved school, and have a US citizen or permanent resident to co-sign for you, you can borrow as much as you'll need.
-Be careful about taking on too much debt, you should only borrow what you truly need to cover the cost of studying and living in the US.
+You will need to meet specific eligibility requirements like attending an approved school and having a cosigner in most cases.
+If you do not have a cosigner but would still like to apply for a loan, see if a no cosigner loan is available to you.
+If you decide to apply for a loan it's important to be careful about taking on too much debt, you should only borrow what you truly need to cover the cost of studying and living in the US.

 As you begin to think about funding sources for your educational and living expenses in the United States, remember that you cannot count on working in the United States unless you have been granted a teaching or research assistantship.
 When you submit evidence of your financial resources, you cannot reply on potential income.
 The income on which you base your application must be assured, and it must be equal to or exceed the costs of the first year of your studies.

 Immigration regulations are very strict with respect to working while carrying a student visa.
 F-1 status, which is the most common status for full-time international students, allows for part time, on-campus employment (fewer than 20 hours per week.)
 J-1 student status allows for similar employment, with similar restrictions, as long as permission is given by the exchange visitor program sponsor.
 Visit our Working in the USA pages for more information on employment opportunities and restrictions for F1 students.
 M-1 visa holders for technical and vocational programs are not permitted to work during the course of their studies.